snowplow/documentation/docs/collecting-data/collecting-from-own-applications/golang-tracker/tracking-specific-events/index.md

 | [`TrackStructEvent()`](#struct-event)           | Track a Snowplow custom structured event               |
 | [`TrackTiming()`](#timing-event)                | Track a timing event                                   |

+:::note

-**NOTE**: All event structs require pointer values as a way of asserting properly whether or not a value has been passed that might have been required.
+All event structs require pointer values as a way of asserting properly whether or not a value has been passed that might have been required.
 As such there are three functions provided in `helper` package that allow you to inline pointer values:

 - `NewString`
 - `NewInt64`